Installing Umbraco Deploy

 Set up the Git repository and Umbraco project

 The first step to get Umbraco Deploy up and running is to set up a GitHub repository.
-This will be where source code is stored, and, following the GitHub actions example, act as our environment where we will set up a CI/CD pipeline.
+This will store the source code and serve as our environment for setting up a CI/CD pipeline, following the GitHub Actions example.

 2. Clone down the repository to your local machine.